winbergoscar0/Moveer/README.md

 ## We currently got 3 commands that all move users in different ways.

 #### !cmove: Moves users spread across multiple voice channels to one without the need of joining a voice channel, this command listens to bots so you can automate movement!
-Example command: `!cmove channel#1 @Fragstealern#2543 @user2`
+Example command: `!cmove channel#1 @Fragstealern#2543 @user2`.

 #### !move: Moves @mentions of users inside the Moveer voice channel to you
-Example command `!move @Fragstealern#2453` Fragstealern is required to be inside the “Moveer” voice channel
+Example command `!move @Fragstealern#2453` Fragstealern is required to be inside the “Moveer” voice channel.

 #### !gmove: Moves users inside  GmoveerX to you with one command
 Example command `!gmove overwatch`
-Moves users inside “GmoveerOverwatch” voice channel
+Moves users inside “gMoveerOverwatch” voice channel to you.

+### !fmove: Moves users inside one voicechannel to another
+Example command `!fmove overwatch pubg`
+Moves users inside overwatch to pubg.
 ##### ↓ For more information use the !help command inside discord or join us with the link below ↓